satyendera/lexicon/README.md

 ## Assumptions
-it's Headless, standalone  Solution which can use any Back end system with or without API gateway through REST API's. we need SSR (SEO compitable) and SSG (Static site generation) feature with best TTFB, TTI rate. node version should be > 10.30 and React version should be >16.0 Streaming providers could be configurable
+1. it's Headless, standalone  Solution which can use any Back end system with or without API gateway through REST API's.
+2. We need SSR (SEO compitable) and SSG (Static site generation) feature with best TTFB, TTI rate.
+3. node version should be > 10.30 and React version should be >16.0
+4. Streaming providers could be configurable
-By this practice test , you would like to know knowledge about tech stack , not assuming fully functional prototype If ask is not properly working or implemented , team will ask for best solution and how could we achieve same by this architecture.
+5. By this practice test , you would like to know knowledge about tech stack , not assuming fully functional prototype
+6. If ask is not properly working or implemented , team will ask for best solution and how could we achieve same by this architecture.
-Use of this framework is just to ease development and  save time in installing things , i am handy for new setup as well.
+7. Use of this framework is just to ease development and  save time in installing things , i am handy for new setup as well.
-Sitespeed , Sonar and jest setup are not part of ask.
+8. Sitespeed , Sonar and jest setup are not part of ask.